 Plant Health Care Programs

-The most common reason a tree owner calls an arborist is concern that something is wrong with a tree.
-It may be that some of the leaves are discolored, a branch has died, or perhaps the entire tree has been dropping leaves.
+The most common reason a tree owner calls an arborist is out of concern that something is wrong with a tree.
+It may be that some of the leaves are discoloured, a branch has died, or perhaps the entire tree has been dropping leaves.
 Sometimes the cause of concern is a minor problem that is easily explained and corrected.
 Other times the problem is more complex—with several underlying causes and a remedy that requires treatments extending over several years.
 Unfortunately, there are instances in which the problem has gone undetected for so long that the tree cannot be helped, and the only option is removal.
 If an arborist had been called earlier, perhaps the tree could have been saved.

 Plant Health Care Service in Halifax Nova Scotia

 Situations such as these led arborists to create Plant Health Care (PHC) programs.
 The objective of PHC is to maintain or improve the landscape’s appearance, vitality and—in the case of trees—safety, using the most cost-effective and environmentally sensitive practices and treatments available.
 PHC involves monitoring, using preventive treatments, and adopting a strong commitment to working closely with you, the tree owner.

 Why Plant Health Care, Not Tree Health Care?